Joe and Dardi Hendershott

 An in-demand speaker at international and national conferences, Hendershott offers training and professional development on understanding and working with wounded students, the effects of trauma on learning and behavior, emotional literacy, leadership, empathy, esteem, inclusive communities and combating compassion fatigue.

-Hendershott is the author of two books, Reaching the Wounded Student and 7 Ways to Transform the Lives of Wounded Students.
-He has a third book in press, Supporting the Wounded Educator: A Trauma-Informed Approach to Self-Care.
+Hendershott is the author of three books, Reaching the Wounded Student, 7 Ways to Transform the Lives of Wounded Students and Supporting the Wounded Educator: A Trauma-Informed Approach to Self-Care.

 Hendershott holds a bachelor’s degree in education from The Ohio State University.
 He also earned a master’s in school administration and a doctorate in leadership studies from Ashland University.

-Hendershott is the co-author of Supporting the Wounded Educator: A Trauma-Sensitive Approach to Self-Care.
+Dardi co-authored Supporting the Wounded Educator: A Trauma-Sensitive Approach to Self-Care with Joe.

-Her passion is to equip, empower and encourage those in the trenches each and every day with HOPE through a lens of overall wellness, trauma-informed practices, and social-emotional learning strategies.
+Her passion is to equip, empower, and encourage those working in the trenches each and every day with HOPE through a lens of overall wellness, trauma-informed practices, and social-emotional learning strategies.